IntelLabs/Hardware-Aware-Automated-Machine-Learning/SQFT/README.md

 Please refer to our paper for more details.

 ## News
+- **[2025.07.02]** SQFT's NLS algorithm is now supported in [OpenVINO NNCF](https://github.com/openvinotoolkit/nncf) for quantization-aware tuning to improve accuracy on downstream Tasks, including new heuristics.
+More details can be found [here](https://github.com/openvinotoolkit/nncf/tree/v2.17.0/examples/llm_compression/torch/downstream_qat_with_nls).
 - **[2024.09.24]**  **SQFT** paper has been released ([link](https://arxiv.org/pdf/2410.03750)) and **accepted at EMNLP 2024 Findings**. :books:
 - **[2024.09.24]** Release the code for **SQFT**. :tada: